dbursztynowski/5g-taskforce/looptest/README.md

 Below, it is assumed that all components (Open5GS/UERANSIM and the monitoring platform) have been installed following our instructions.
 Otherwise some details may differ and adaptations may be required.

+> [!Note]
+> Below, in the kubectl command, actual name of UPF pod is used (open5gs-upf-8444fdb48d-sv26l in the example).
+You will have to replace it with the name of your instance.
+Writing the controller for the project, it will be useful to derive the name programatically.
+A simple method relying on the kubectl command again would be: (1) retrieve pods from your 5G demo namespace: `kubectl get pods -n NAMESPACE` and (2) filter out pod name (string) prefixed 'open5gs-ups'.

 <pre>
 # get pods to have their names displayed